Bust (magazine): DIY Guide To Life

 Stoller and Henzel are the authors of Bust's DIY Guide to Life, consisting of more than 250 of the best DIY projects from the magazine's then 15 years of publication.
 There are guides for a wide range of things from gardening, to weddings, and sex projects, organized by category.

 The Bust Guide to the New Girl Order

-Stoller and Karp are also the authors of The Bust Guide to the New Girl Order which was published on August 1, 1999, by Penguin Books.
+Stoller and Karp are the authors of The Bust Guide to the New Girl Order which was published on August 1, 1999, by Penguin Books.
 The book has eight topics on female issues and includes the best writings from the magazine.
 There are essays about girls' culture, such as women in media, sex, fashion, growing up, and relationships with boys.